FossoresLP/GO-JWT-ed25519/README.md

 yourjwt.Validate(key ed25519.PublicKey) (error)
 ```

-Keep in mind that this function only validates the hash and checks if the token is valid an the current point in time if `exp` and/or `nbf` are set.
+Keep in mind that this function only validates the hash and checks if the token is valid at the current point in time if `exp` and/or `nbf` are set.